GPS Tracking for Package Delivery Services

 - Alerts for preventive maintenance, idling and more

 Benefits of a Dispatch Feature

-With GPS equipped vehicles in your fleet, patrons can call their local office and ask a customer service representative for assistance.
-Through the dispatch feature of your software, your team can provide detailed information about their package, including an exact location of the truck and precise arrival time.
+With GPS equipped vehicles in your Ed, customers can call their local office and ask a customer service representative for assistance.
+Your team can provide detailed information about their package, including the location of the truck and specific arrival time.

 Using GPS service you can track the location of a sent package on Google Maps, and know precisely where your vehicles containing the packages are 24/7/365 through user-friendly fleet management and video telematics solutions.

 The most common reason packages get lost is because the address label falls off or the shipping label becomes smeared or illegible.
 The USPA and other national carriers recommend including an extra address label with delivery and return address inside the package in case this problem happens.
 This way the staff can open the package to recreate a shipping label without having to return the package to the sender.

 Usually, the seller is responsible for lost packages.
 The reasons for a lost package could be the wrong address on the shipping label, a return address was not included, or the item was badly packaged.
 Hence the seller must compensate the customer with a new item shipment or a refund.

 There might be other reasons that are out of the seller’s hands during the shipping process, however sellers will always be responsible for the package containing their product until it gets to the customer and is officially delivered.
 This is when your dispatchers may save the day and track down the package with a click of a button with GPS.
 Knowing the exact location in real-time of each vehicle in your fleet can vastly improve your reliability, which improves your reputation as a delivery service business, and safeguards customer satisfaction across the country.
 Moreover, even with advanced technology, a knowledgeable service representative can make a huge difference and add value to your brand.
 GPS tracking builds on service by making sure packages get to their destinations safely and efficiently.